Selkirk Rex Cat Breed: Origin, Features, and Pompous Albert

 The Selkirk Rex and Albert the Sheep Cat

 Pompous Albert is a Selkirk Rex cat with an unusual feature.
-He's grey-white in colour and has the curly hair of his breed, which is why he's sometimes known as a sheep cat.
+He's light grey in colour and has the curly hair of his breed, which is why he's sometimes known as a sheep cat.
 He also has an almost permanent scowl on his face and looks very angry.
 His untidy grey hair reminded his owners of Albert Einstein, so they named him after the famous scientist.
-Pompous Albert is an Instagram star and currently has 91.5K followers.
-The number of followers is increasing rapidly.
+Pompous Albert is an Instagram star.
+When this article was last updated, he had 308K followers.
+I'm one of them.
+The number of followers increases rapidly.

 Origin of the Selkirk Rex Cat